Mechanotherapy: History

 The American College of Mechano-Therapy operated in Chicago between roughly 1905 and 1920.
 It was founded by William C. Schulze, an 1897 graduate of Rush Medical College and practicing MD licensed in Illinois, Minnesota, and Wisconsin.
 Schulze was born in Germany in 1870.
 He incorporated the American College of Mechano-Therapy in 1907 and served as its president.
 Purporting to be the “largest eclectic school of drugless healing in the world,” the college offered a training course via correspondence.
 Though heavily criticized by the medical establishment, mechanical methods of healing nonetheless were increasingly popular in North America in the early part of the 20th century.

 The American College of Mechano-Therapy published several books, such as "Text-book of Osteopathy" (1910) or "Clinical Lectures on Mechano-therapy" (1915).

 Exercise

 Mechanotherapy is used as term for exercise prescription to promote healing and rehabilitation.
 Mechanotherapy is a useful term for exercise which is prescribed for rehabilitation because tissue repair is driven by the physiological process of mechanotransduction.

 Uses

 Tendon

 Tendon, as a tissue, is mechanoresponsive.
 Various academic studies show that tendons can respond well to controlled loading, post-injury.
 Loading of a tendon results in up regulation of insulin-like growth factor, in addition to other cytokines and growth factors.
-This up regulation results in proliferation at the cellular level and remodelling of the tendon matrix.
+This upregulation causes tendon cells to proliferate and remodel the matrix.